reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_GetAllFilesWithNoCheckedInVersion.md

 - Backup Issues: These files are not backed up, risking data loss.
 - Mass update of those files failed

-## Script to discover checked out files using PowerShell
+## Script to discover checked out files using PnP PowerShell

 The script will help find all files with no checked in versions and also files left in checked out state by end users.